tosokr/jekyll-theme-chirpy/_posts/2020-02-10-generate-self-signed-certificates.md

 categories: [Certificates]
 tags: [Bash,Certificates]
 ---
-If, during cloud testing, we need to use custom domain names, we will probably need to provide also certificates.
 In this post, I’m explaining how to generate a wildcard certificate for the custom domain with openssl, using a custom Certificate Authority.
 You can find the script in my Github repository [https://github.com/tosokr/Azure/blob/master/certificates/generateCertificates.sh](https://github.com/tosokr/Azure/blob/master/certificates/generateCertificates.sh)

 1. Set the domain name
 ```shell